jsergey/icp-prg/Refactoring/CodeSmells.md

 Comments can sometimes be useful:
 * When explaining why something is being implemented in a particular way.
 * When explaining complex algorithms (when all other methods for simplifying the algorithm have been tried and come up short).

+# Nested conditionals

+### Signs and Symptoms
+You have a group of nested conditionals and it is hard to determine the normal flow of code execution.

+### Treatment
+* Decompose Conditional
+	* Problem: You have a complex conditional (if-then/else or switch).
+	* Solution: Decompose the complicated parts of the conditional into separate methods: the condition, then and else.
+* Consolidate Conditional Expression
+	* Problem: You have multiple conditionals that lead to the same result or action.
+	* Solution: Consolidate all these conditionals in a single expression.
+* Consolidate Duplicate Conditional Fragments
+	*	Problem: Identical code can be found in all branches of a conditional.
+	* Solution: Move the code outside of the conditional.
+* Remove Control Flag
+	* Problem: You have a boolean variable that acts as a control flag for multiple boolean expressions.
+	* Solution: Instead of the variable, use break, continue and return.
+* Replace Nested Conditional with Guard Clauses
+	* Problem: You have a group of nested conditionals and it is hard to determine the normal flow of code execution.
+	* Solution: Isolate all special checks and edge cases into separate clauses and place them before the main checks.
+Ideally, you should have a "flat" list of conditionals, one after the other.
+* Replace Conditional with Polymorphism
+	* Problem: You have a conditional that performs various actions depending on object type or properties.
+	* Solution: Create subclasses matching the branches of the conditional.
+In them, create a shared method and move code from the corresponding branch of the conditional to it.
+Then replace the conditional with the relevant method call.
+The result is that the proper implementation will be attained via polymorphism depending on the object class.
+* Introduce Null Object
+	* Problem: Since some methods return null instead of real objects, you have many checks for null in your code.
+	* Solution: Instead of null, return a null object that exhibits the default behavior.
+* Introduce Assertion
+	* Problem: For a portion of code to work correctly, certain conditions or values must be true.
+	* Solution: Replace these assumptions with specific assertion checks.
+Payoff
+* By extracting conditional code to clearly named methods, you make life easier for the person who will be maintaining the code later (such as you, two months from now!).
+* By consolidating all operators, you can now isolate this complex expression in a new method with a name that explains the conditional's purpose.
+ * Eliminates duplicate control flow code.
+Combining multiple conditionals that have the same "destination" helps to show that you are doing only one complicated check leading to one action.